 Fertilizer should only be given to the plant two to three times a year.
 Even then, the fertilizer should only be applied at half strength and should only be given during the spring and summer months.
 Too much fertilizer will cause deformed leaves with brown or yellow spots or edges.

-Now that you know more about how to grow bird’s nest fern and how easy these plants are to grow, you should try giving them a place in your home.
+Now that you know more about how to grow bird’s nest fern and how easy these plants are to grow, try giving them a place in your home.
 They make a wonderful and green addition to the less brightly lit rooms in your home.